 - Add measured flour and salt to yeast water.
 Mix with a heavy wooden spoon until dough is uniform.
 Dough will be very sticky and won't hold it's shape.

-- Transfer dough to a container that allows for triple expansion.
-Cover with a lid.
+- If desired, lightly grease rising container.
+Transfer dough to a container that allows for triple expansion.
+Cover tightly with a lid.
 A transparent square rising bucket is perfect.

 Rise In Refrigerator 12 Hours

-- Place in refrigerator for 12 hours or until dough has tripled in height and shows obvious air pockets.
+- Place dough with its covered container in refrigerator for 12 hours or until dough has tripled in height and shows obvious air pockets.

 - Generously flour a smooth work surface.
 Tip risen dough out of container with floured hands or spatula.
 Let it fall lightly and keep as many air bubbles in dough as possible while shaping.